These baked paleo meatballs are made with beef and almond flour and topped with a simple kale flavor that packs a punch of flavor.

 Note: if you own a handheld blender like the Magic Bullet, I recommend using that to make the pesto.
 If you don’t, then I recommend using your food processor.

 The pesto is a simple combination of basil, kale, garlic, almonds, and olive oil.
 Simple ingredients that create a punch of flavor.
+This would also be delicious on top of paleo chicken meatballs, just saying!

 Last, you’ll cook the cauliflower rice according to the package instructions (typically either in a skillet or in the microwave).
 Then, you’ll put it all together: cauliflower rice topped with meatballs and then everything covered in kale pesto.
 YUM!
 If you try these baked paleo meatballs, be sure to tag @thealmondeater on Instagram!

-MORE WHOLE30 RECIPESPrint
+MORE WHOLE30 RECIPES

 Baked Paleo Meatballs with Kale Pesto